Works of Art in the South Chapel

 #52

 Taking a page out of Cox, Sons, Buckley & Co.’s version of I am the Light of the World, Tiffany was influenced by this scene that he wanted to recreate this biblical narrative.
 The museum has both representations of this scene within the pictorial and American glass style for viewers to enjoy the differences.
 Tiffany creates a halo over Jesus’ head, which looks more like a full moon.
 His use of speckled glass gives a lifelike feel to the leaves on the trees.
-This window was commemorated to the “Pastor of this Church” (First Congregational Church), which is only fitting concerning the scene portrayed.
+This window was commemorated to the pastor of a church, which is only fitting concerning the scene portrayed.
 The opalescent glass gives definition to Jesus’ cloak that looks rather transparent as if Jesus’ is a vision knocking on your door.

 Artist: Tiffany Studios